kingdom-building-ministries/kbm-static-site/blog/_posts/2014-06-16-he-appeared.md

 {% include image.html url="https://www.dropbox.com/s/c7gdznta9cnwi2g/IMG_20140614_104548.jpg" %}

 ##Team Dominican Republic
 The team continues to seek God's heart in how to love and build relationships with the students at Carribean Mountaint Academy.
-Pray for the team as they lead times of worship, games, teaching and testimony - may the story of the gospel come alive!
+Pray for the team as they lead times of worship, games, teaching and testimony -- may the story of the gospel come alive and may the CMA students believe in and know the love of their Father!

 {% include image.html url="https://www.dropbox.com/s/xko0rz2eg9jt179/Team%20DR%20Day%2010.jpg" %}